 Some had been alseep in bed.

-The man who lived directly above the fire thought his life was in going to end when two very loud explosions ahppend during his attempt to leave, which he thought might be the gas mains pipes.
+The resident living directly above the fire thought his life was in going to end when two very loud explosions happend during his attempt to leave, which he thought might be the gas mains pipes.

 The cat was rescued and we were told a special Breathing mask for pets was used.